-- Enhancements—Adding or removing contrast, saturation and vibrancy will affect the mood of your photo.
+- Enhancements—Adding or removing contrast, saturation, and vibrancy will affect the mood of your photo.

-- Sharpness—You can achieve greater sharpness using sharpening programs like NIK sharpener pro.
+- Sharpness—You can achieve greater sharpness using sharpening programs like NIK Sharpener Pro.
 Sharper photos will stand out much more.

-1. Not Using the Correct Camera Settings for Landscape Photography
+11. Use the Correct Camera Settings for Landscape Photography

 Many cameras have the default landscape mode.
 As a new photographer, this might seem the logical setting to use when it comes to landscape photography.
 But you’re handing over control of the photograph to your camera.